Alex Mart, CMT

 --> Non-Pain Symptoms are Curable! w/Yonit Arthur, Audiologist- conversation about vestibular symptoms and how the brain can create or amplify any sensation in any part of the body

-This Might Hurt: Unlearning Pain (with Dr. Howard Schubiner, MD)*I have not seen this film but the website is great place to learn — Dr. Howard Schubiner is one of the primary doctors associated with the Pain Reprocessing Therapy and Emotional Awareness & Expression Therapy, both of which have statistically mind-blowing rates of chronic pain resolution in clinical trials.
+This Might Hurt: Unlearning Pain (with Dr. Howard Schubiner, MD)*I have not seen this film but the website is great resource for learning.
+Dr. Howard Schubiner is one of the primary doctors associated with the Pain Reprocessing Therapy and Emotional Awareness & Expression Therapy, both of which have statistically mind-blowing rates of chronic pain resolution in clinical trials.

 --> List of non-pain chronic symptoms that can also be produced by the nervous system, and healed with similar mind-body approaches.